 “That’s why I get worried,” the Ariadne’s friend said, gently.
 “You say ‘so I don’t know what happened after that’ like it continued on without you.”

-They sat in silence for a few minutes.
-Arthur began to wonder if they had walked away too quietly for him to hear, and then the friend said, “Who looked like that guy?”
+There was silence for a long minute.
+Arthur began to wonder if they had walked away too far for him to hear, and then the friend said, “Who looked like that guy?”

 “Hmm…?”
 Ariadne asked, vaguely.
 Then she answered, “Oh, that guy at the bench over there looks a lot like him, but he’s way too young.”